THORACIC SKELETON ANATOMY

 THORAX OVERVIEW

-• Composed of the ribs, thoracic vertebrae, and sternum, which together create a flexible yet sturdy framework crucial for breathing
+• Composed of the ribs, thoracic vertebrae, and sternum, which together create a flexible yet sturdy framework crucial for your breathing

 • The thoracic cage forms a cavity that has two key openings